top of page

 Statement of policy

-1.10 This policy details this commitment and explains what actions can be taken if its principles are not observed.
+1.11 This policy details this commitment and explains what actions can be taken if its principles are not observed.
+Where concerns relate to harm, abuse or risk to individuals, they may also be considered under the Speakers Collective Safeguarding Policy - https://www.speakerscollective.org/safeguarding.

 • Integrity and honesty